NORTH GROSVENORDALE RIVERWALK:

 From I-395 take exit 50 and head west on Route 200 to the junction of Route 12.
 Head right about a mile north on Route 12.

-Note: You may continue along this trail, however it travels away from the pond so not a lot of scenery.
+Note: You may continue North, along this trail, however, it travels away from the pond so not a lot of scenery.
 Small dirt & Pine needle paths do wind through the woods from the picnic table on your right alongside the pond for a bit connecting to the main dirt path.

 HH